PrzemekPrzybylkiewicz/PrzemekPrzybylkiewicz/README.md

 - 👋 Hi, I’m @PrzemekPrzybylkiewicz
-- 👀 I’m interested in ...
+- 👀 I’m interested in software testing
 - 🌱 I’m currently learning python and selenium for software testing
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me przemek.przybylkiewicz@gmail.com

 <!---